MikeDigitize/Getting_Started_With_TDD/README.md

 # Getting Started With TDD

+Let's start with a hypothetical situation.
+A ticket has been assigned to us at a stand up.

 ## The Ticket

 "Create a Euromillions lottery ball generator..."

 ## The User Story

-If this is what's given to you as a developer, **STOP!** This is not enough to start developing from and it's important to recognise that.
+If this is all that's given to you as a developer, **STOP!** It's not enough to start developing from, and it's important to recognise that.
-As a developer you need to know who is this functionality for?
+As a developer you need to know who or what is using this functionality?
 And how should it work?

 So let's look at it through the lens of a user.
 Let's create a user story from the ticket.

 *A good user story should tell us who, what and why...*

+It turns out this ticket has come from Joe.
 Joe wants a Euromillons lottery ball generator to pick his numbers when he plays the lottery.

 ## The Spec

-We have a user.
-Now we need to understand how it works.
+Ok we have a user.
+Now we need to understand how this thing works.
 We need a spec or list of requirements.
-Your BA or PM should hopefully do this for you but, if not, it's up to you, so take your time to research and list them all out...
+You should get these as part of the ticket but if not, it's up to you, so take your time to research and list them all out.

-What are the rules of the Euromillions lottery?
+What do we need to do to give Joe his Euromillions generator?

 1. Joe needs to be given 7 random balls
 2. Joe needs the first 5 to be between 1 and 50